-Marshmallow nut fudge is my favourite type of fudge, my mom loves it!
-She loves her fudge even though she doesn’t have much of a sweet tooth, she said it reminds her of the fudge we used to get at this candy shop called The Nut House…that place smelt amazing.
-We used to go there every Saturday on our way walking to the market downtown with my grandparents.
+Marshmallow nut fudge is my favourite type of fudge; my mom loves it!
+She loves her fudge even though she doesn’t have much of a sweet tooth.
+She said it reminds her of the fudge we used to get at this candy shop called The Nut House…that place smelt amazing.
+We used to go there every Saturday on our way to the market downtown with my grandparents.
 I actually mentioned that place in my candy popcorn post.

-This post was meant to be shared in February but it was not due to some personal issues I was away for sometime, as you can tell from December to March I haven’t been very active.
-This post is bitter sweet, it holds a special place in my heart, every time I make it now I think of that time in my life.
+This post was meant to be shared in February, but it was not because of some personal issues, which is why I was away for sometime.
+As you can tell, from December to March I hadn’t been very active.
+This post is bitter sweet, as it holds a special place in my heart; every time I make it now I think of that time in my life.

 I hope that when you make this fudge you make your own memories with it, and enjoy it with your loved ones.

 Adaptation from Carnation Evaporated Milk Fudge:

 - 1 1/2 cups sugar